 There’s a lot of information out there about moving from Oracle Hyperion to the Oracle EPM Cloud, which makes sense — there’s a lot you need to know.
 However, that saturation of content can be difficult to sift through and keep organized.
 This blog post is your solution.

-Everyone talks about the cloud, but the term “cloud” isn’t enough information to know exactly what you’re getting.
+Everyone talks about the cloud, but many don't fully understand the various aspects of cloud-hosted technologies.
 Your data will be stored externally, but other aspects of your cloud-based solution depend upon what model that service uses.
 These models include: